Programs Non-QM Loans

 Is a Bank Statement Loan a Subprime Loan?

-What is the difference between a bank statement loan and a traditional loan program?
+What is the difference between a Bank Statement Loan and a traditional loan program?

 Can a borrower use PERSONAL bank statement on a Bank Statement Loan?

-If their ordinary business income is deposited into a personal account, applicants can use personal bank statement.
+If their ordinary business income is deposited into a personal account, applicants can use a personal bank statement.
 Keep in mind, that this may potentially complicate the approval process if they share this account with another person, such as a spouse who has a job.
 If they are a 1099 wage-earner and depositing their income into a personal account, we suggest using our 1099 income program.

 Do applicants need a letter from a licensed tax preparer or CPA?